 • University Education: diploma recognised by the Ministry of Higher education.

 • Vocational Training: diploma recognised by the Ministry of Labor and the Ministry of Health.

-• A hybrid teaching method: an IT platform with online and classrooms courses.
+• A hybrid teaching method: Classroom courses and an IT platform with online courses.

 • Internships spaces in order to complete vocational training.

 • Refugees: At the end of their academic training, as assistant nurses, IT technicians and agronomy technicians, they will have a significant role in the development of their host country and country of origin.